G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Introduction

 We end the introduction with a short discussion of proofs.
-The general idea for the proof of Theorem \ref{thm-Gvalcriterion} parallels the idea for the proof of valuative criterion by Fujita and the author in \cite{Fuj18, Li17}, which uses the equivariantly relative MMP process from \cite{LX14} (see also section \ref{sec-alternative}).
-However, we need to understand in detail how to relate the twists of valuations to the twists of non-Archimedean metrics including those from test configurations.
+The general idea for the proof of Theorem \ref{thm-Gvalcriterion} parallels the idea for the proof of valuative criterion by Fujita and the author in \cite{Fuj18, Li17}, which uses the equivariant, relative MMP process from \cite{LX14} (see also section \ref{sec-alternative}).
+However, we need to understand in detail how to relate the twists of valuations to the twists of non-Archimedean potentials including those from test configurations.
 Note that the notion of twist of test configurations appeared in Hisamoto's work \cite{His16a,His16b}.
 We also need to establish that the $\bfJ^\NA_\bT$ energy for filtration (associated to valuations) can be approximated by $\bfJ^\NA_\bT$ for test configurations.
-The other observation is that the calculations for the decreasing of $\bfD^\NA-\epsilon \bfJ^\NA$ (for $\epsilon \in [0,1]$) in \cite{Fuj18} are compatible with twists.
+The other observation is that some calculations in \cite{Fuj18}, showing that $\bfD^\NA-\epsilon \bfJ^\NA$ is decreasing along the MMP (for $\epsilon \in [0,1]$), are compatible with twists.